phyloref/jphyloref/webhook/README.md

   * Some settings (maximum memory, HTTP proxy settings) are sent to Java to set up the environment in which JPhyloRef can run.
   * Some settings (the name of the input file) are sent to JPhyloRef for processing.
+* [klados-backend.container](klados-backend.container) is a Quadlet description for adding to systemd to run the Klados Backend using webhook.
+The Image is the one built from the Dockerfile at the root of this repository.